Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/5-Storing data with pandas.md

 ```

 ## Creating a pandas DataFrame
 A pandas *DataFrame* is a two or more dimensional data structure.
-Each column and row is indexed.
+Each column and row is indexed:

 ```python
 data = [['SEA','Seattle'],['BOS','Boston'],['HOU','Houston']]